home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 A sensor is created showing the device or person which is nearest (_shortest distance_) to the monitored zone.
 If several devices or persons are at the same nearest distance, this sensor displays them all.

-### Nearest Distance
+### Nearest distance

-A sensor is created showing the distance of the nearest device or person to the monitored zone in a unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection.
+This sensor shows the distance of the device or person nearest to the monitored zone.
+The unit depends on your settings for the [Home Assistant unit system](/docs/configuration/basic).
 When a tracked person or device enters the monitored zone, the distance is set to 0.

 ### Nearest Direction of travel

-A sensor is created showing the direction of travel of the nearest device or person to the monitored zone.
+This sensor shows the direction of travel of the nearest device or person to the monitored zone.
 Possible states are:

 - `arrived`
 - `away_from`